Help at animal sanctuary in Germany in exchange for food and accommodation

 Our mission

-• Anja’s job to make our public appearance,
+• Anja’s job is to make the public appearance.

-• and then everyone has to go to work normally.
+• Everyone also has to go to work normally.

 The daily routine